heinrichmaertens/heinrichmaertens.github.io/essays/smart-questions.md

 > 2. Using windows explorer, navigate to the `Sdk/cmdline-tools` folder.
 On my system it's located at `C:\Users\<USER_NAME>\AppData\Local\Android\Sdk\cmdline-tools`.
 > 3. Rename the `8.0` folder to `latest`
 > 4. Run `flutter doctor --android-licenses`.

+## Review

+The key difference between the smart question and the "not-so-smart question" is the number of people who were able to benefit from the question.
+In the case of the smart question, the respondents posted a more detailed reply and provided a working solution to the exact query.
+This meant that not only the original asker, but also anyone else who had a similar issue, could benefit from the community's feedback.

+On the other hand, the not-so-smart question did not provide enough specific details or clear information.
+While the specific problem was solved, what happens at the next stage of the user's code when they run into another problem?
+This type of problem-solving will become unsustainable if they endeavor to solve more significant problems.
+Lots of people have viewed this answer.
+While that may make it seem like a clear benefit, this is by no means the only place to learn how to sort a list.
+The problems arise when a flood of these low-level, easy-to-research questions pop up, taking resources away from the more novel, nuanced issues also posted by other coders.

+Overall, the smart question demonstrated the importance of clear and concise communication in asking for help.
+By providing specific details and being concise, the asker enabled the respondents to provide effective and efficient assistance, benefiting not only themselves but also others who may have had similar issues.
+On the other hand, the not-so-smart question highlighted the potential pitfalls of vague and unclear communication, resulting in a less productive interaction.